Vyral/robert-mack/_posts/2023-01-24-what-you-need-to-know-about-2023-s-housing-market.md

 {% include excerpt.html %}

-What’s our housing market shaping up to look like for 2023?
+What’s our housing market looking like in 2023?
 There are a lot of moving parts in our housing market, so today I’ll break everything down and explain what it means for buyers and sellers.&nbsp;

 First, let's talk about interest rates.
-They have been a hot topic lately, and are hovering right around the low 6% range, which is great news. **We are actually experiencing the lowest interest rates that we've seen since last September,** and mortgage applications are up 28% since last month.
+They have been a hot topic lately, and are hovering right around the low 6% range, which is great news. **We are experiencing the lowest interest rates that we've seen since last September,** and mortgage applications are up 28% since last month.
 Buyers are finding relief in their affordability, and sellers have more demand.&nbsp;

 Next, let’s talk about inventory.
-In the beginning of 2022, we had about 1,000 homes available for sale.
-Now, we have about 2,500 homes available for sale.
-To put this into perspective, before the pandemic, we had about 6,000 homes available for sale.
-So, we're still dealing with low inventory.
+At the beginning of 2022, we had about 1,000 homes available for sale.
+Now, we have about 2,500.
+To put this into perspective, before the pandemic, we had about 6,000 homes available for sale, so we're still dealing with low inventory.

 {% include pullquote.html %}

 As far as housing prices go, every area and house is different.
 Some people think houses will appreciate like normal, while others think our market might even out.
-Either way, homes are still selling for great prices if they do the right things.
-But the bottom line is, we're not seeing prices soaring and shooting up like they did last year.&nbsp;
+Either way, homes are still selling for great prices if their sellers do the right things.
+The bottom line is we're not seeing prices soaring and shooting up like they did last year.&nbsp;

 One of the best things about our current market is that buyers can negotiate again.
 Before, you just had to put in your best offer and cross your fingers.
-Now, you can actually have a conversation with your seller.
-In many cases, sellers are willing to help you buy down your interest rate to make their price more affordable. **This way, both parties win.&nbsp;**
+Now, you can have a conversation with your seller, and in many cases, they're willing to help you buy down your interest rate to make their price more affordable. **This way, both parties win.&nbsp;**

 If you have questions about how you can navigate this market, please do not hesitate to call or email me.
 I am always willing to help!